 As we develop the Matrix Open feminist architecture archive, new threads and gaps continuously open up.
 There are projects that have not been well recorded, for example, Harlow Women’s Aid in Essex, or the Moroccan Women’s Centre in Trellick Tower and Pluto Gay and Lesbian housing, both in London.
 There are projects that are included,

 WikiD: women, Wikipedia, design is an international education and advocacy programme to increase the representation of women in the built environment on Wikipedia.
-This is has been developed by Parlour (Australia), Architexx (New York) and n-ails (Berlin), with seed funding from the Wikimedia Foundation.
-It works by providing easy-to-use tools and supporting workshops for creating Wikipedia entries,
+Wiki-D was initiated by Lori Brown of Architexx and is a collaboration with Parlour (Australia) and n-ails (Berlin), with seed funding from the Wikimedia Foundation.
+It works by providing easy-to-use tools and supporting